timjbruce/reinvent_cvra_bootcamp/README.md

 >* Python, Node, and NPM

 ## Introduction
+This Bootcamp has four main parts as shown below.
+The intent of this Bootcamp is to help attendees understand what's "under the hood" of the CVRA so that it can be modified and extended as desired.
 1. Deploy the CVRA (15 mins.)
 2. Generate Trip Data (10 mins.)
 3. Deploy the CarGuru Alexa Skill (20 mins.)